Advanced Chest X-Ray Analysis via Transformer-Based Image Descriptors and Cross-Model Attention Mechanism

 Image and Video Processing

-Helps doctors find more sicknesses on X-rays.
+Helps doctors find pneumonia faster with X-rays.